-A new report has reaffirmed the invaluable role that district nurses play in the community.
+A new report from the QNI has reaffirmed the invaluable role that district nurses play in the community.

 This role becomes even more important when they have the Specialist Practice Qualification (SPQ), and these nurses should be “recognised as informed leaders in a position to influence policy,” the report urged.